-CHICAGO (WLS) -- The tallest building in Chicago is still without power Thursday as crews work to assess the damage from after a substation in Willis Tower flooded due to heavy rain earlier this week.
+Willis Tower was still without power Thursday as crews work to assess the damage after a substation flooded due to heavy rain earlier this week.

-ComEd said as of Wednesday night crews were able to pump out all four-feet of water that flooded the tower's basement and repairs have begun.
+ComEd said as of Wednesday night crews were able to pump out all 4 feet of water that flooded the tower's basement and repairs had begun.

 Officials said there is no estimate yet on when power will be restored.